Eight Great Places to Live in Texas

 Profit and prosper with the best of expert advice - straight to your e-mail.

 And, as someone who grew up in San Antonio, Texas, and now lives in New York City, one of my favorite things to do when returning home to visit family is gawk at the grocery store prices, although over the past several months, I have noticed a dramatic increase.
-Still, I love loading up a grocery cart at a leisurely pace (shoutout to H-E-B) and finding that the total cost for the next few weeks of food is only a little over $100.
-I take my credit card out first every time and treat my mom because it's somehow less than one night out of drinks with my friends, and I simply can't get over it.
+Still, I love loading up a grocery cart at a leisurely pace (shoutout to H-E-B) and finding that the total cost for the next few weeks of food is only a little over $200.
+I take my credit card out first every time and treat my mom because it's somehow less than one or two nights out of drinks with my friends, and I simply can't get over it.

 However, long-time Texas residents will tell you it's not as affordable as it used to be, as even Texas has dealt with the rising cost of food, rent and more.
 But compared to the rest of America, living there is still a pretty sweet deal.